-If you suffer from borderline disorder, you are more prone to develop certain other mental disorders than those who do not have borderline disorder.13,14 One of the most likely explanations of this is that some of the genes that increase the risk of developing borderline disorder also increase the risk for developing these other disorders as well.
+If you suffer from borderline disorder, you are more prone to develop certain other mental disorders than those who do not have borderline disorder.13,14 One of the most likely explanations of this is that some of the genes, and possibly even psychosocial risk factors, that increase the risk of developing borderline disorder also increase the risk for developing these other disorders as well.

 The disorders that most often occur with borderline disorder include the following:

 - mood disorders: major depressive disorder; dysthymia; bipolar disorder (depressive disorders)

 - substance use disorders

 - attention deficit hyperactivity disorder (ADHD)